Sapulpa, Oklahoma: Geography

 Sapulpa is located in the northeast corner of Creek County.
 A small portion of the city that extends north into Tulsa County was annexed into Sapulpa in 2004.
-Downtown Tulsa is 14 mi to the northeast via Interstate 44.
+Downtown Tulsa is 14 mi to the northeast via Interstate 44 (I-44).
 The Creek Turnpike (State Highway 364) branches east from I-44 in northeastern Sapulpa and provides a southern and eastern bypass of Tulsa.

-In January 2018, the Sapulpa City Council voted to approve the annexation of approximately 300 acres of land in West Tulsa.
+In January 2018, the Sapulpa City Council voted to approve the annexation of about 300 acres of land in West Tulsa.
 The land is bordered to the north by 51st Street, to the south by Southwest Blvd, and to the west by 65th West Avenue.
-Originally, this annexation included the future site of the interchange of the Gilcrease Expressway and I-44.
-However, the city has now planned to de-annex this area back to the city of Tulsa.
+Originally, this annexation included the future site of the interchange of the Gilcrease Expressway and I-44, but the city has now planned to cede this area back to the city of Tulsa.

-According to the United States Census Bureau, the city of Sapulpa has a total area of 65.1 km2, of which 63.0 km2 is land and 2.1 km2, or 3.21%, is water.
+According to the United States Census Bureau, the city of Sapulpa has a total area of 65.1 km2, of which 2.1 km2, or 3.21%, are covered by water.